kevbite/kevbite.github.io/_drafts/the-uk-partner-visa-and-the-home-office.md

 solicitor's letterhead on the front of it.

 That whole experience was, without exaggeration, the most stressful thing either of us has been through.
-And the thing that got us through it wasn't the Home Office, or our MP, or Citizens Advice.
+And the thing that actually got us through it, in the window where it mattered, wasn't any official channel.
 It was random people on the internet who'd been through the same thing and were generous enough to tell us what they'd learnt.

 So this is me paying that forward.
 If you're staring at a refusal letter right now wondering what on earth just happened, hopefully some of this helps.
 And if